anish02102006/E-commerce-quickcart/README.md

 # QuickCart - A simple eCommerce website
+Thanks for Greatstack to make it and thankful

 QuickCart is an open-source **Next.js eCommerce frontend** project.
 It provides a modern, fast and customizable shopping UI.